sogno-platform/dpsim/docs/hugo/content/en/docs/Models/power-electronics.md

 # Three-Phase Averaged Voltage Source Inverter with State-Space Nodal Interface (Dynamic Phasor)

-The `DP::Ph3::AvVoltSourceInverterStateSpace` model ports the same grid-following averaged inverter into the three-phase dynamic-phasor (DP) domain.
+The `DP::Ph3::AvVoltSourceInverterStateSpace` model extends the grid-following averaged inverter of `DP::Ph1` to the three-phase dynamic-phasor (DP) domain.
-It carries an independent complex envelope per phase for the LC filter, $V_{c,a/b/c}$ and $I_{f,a/b/c}$, instead of the single positive-sequence envelope used by `DP::Ph1`, while the controller keeps a single positive-sequence dq frame shared by the PLL, power filter, and outer/inner control.
+Each phase of the LC filter is represented by an independent complex envelope, $V_{c,a/b/c}$ and $I_{f,a/b/c}$, in contrast to the single positive-sequence envelope employed by `DP::Ph1`, whereas the controller retains a single positive-sequence $dq$ frame shared by the PLL, the power filter, and the outer and inner control loops.
-As in `DP::Ph1`, the control states are baseband and stay real; only the six per-phase filter envelopes are genuine carrier-band quantities and each carries the $-j\omega_n$ shift described in [State-Space Nodal]({{< ref "state-space-nodal.md" >}}).
+As in `DP::Ph1`, the control states are baseband quantities and remain real-valued; only the six per-phase filter envelopes are carrier-band quantities, and each carries the $-j\omega_n$ frequency shift introduced in [State-Space Nodal]({{< ref "state-space-nodal.md" >}}).

 The terminal input is the PCC voltage envelope of the three phases,